What Is G-Sync Ultimate And Is It Worth It?

 Additional Cost

-Before we lay out all the capabilities of G-Sync Ultimate, we have to address the elephant in the room.
+Before we lay out all the capabilities of G-Sync Ultimate, we have to address the massive elephant in the room.

 HDR Brightness